stravo1/obsidian-gdrive-sync/README.md

 This plugin is designed to be easy to install and configure compared to other plugins, no need to tackle git repos or manage Google Cloud Projects or setup any other external app.

 > ⚠️ The plugin is under active development, new releases might introduce bugs, old releases maybe be incompatible with the new ones.
 This might lead to data loss.
-Some workarounds (like [this](#q-why-are-my-attachments-being-renamed)) being used might create more problems.
-So please create a BACKUP of your vault before you install and try this plugin.
+Do read the [FAQs](#faqs) before trying out the plugin.
+Please create a BACKUP of your vault before you install and try this plugin.

 ## Features